Balagtas Church: Architectural history

-History tells that Balagtas had its first parochial structures made of light materials long before 1645, the year when it was reported to have sustained heavy damage from an earthquake.
+Balagtas had its first parochial structures made of light materials long before 1645, the year when it was reported to have sustained heavy damage from an earthquake.
 The convent of Balagtas must have experience financial instability since it was reported that it took the priests of Balagtas months before the structures can be repaired.
 The exact date of the construction of the present church cannot be pointed out clearly although some sources suggest that it was built a few years after 1805, the year when a church was reportedly built on Balagtas’ former town site, now known as Bigaang Matanda.
 Father Manuel Buceta, minister of Balagtas in 1738, 1751 and 1754 repaired the church and built a new convent.
 Another earthquake damaged the church in 1880.
-Between 1893 and 1898, the church and convent was repaired, the bell tower was erected under the supervision of Father Francisco Martin Giron.
+Between 1893 and 1898, the church and convent were repaired, the bell tower was erected under the supervision of Father Francisco Martin Giron.
 The church underwent series of renovations especially in the early 1960s.